EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Fixed: Backup issues
 - Fixed: Timeout occur during join new node to cluster #3840
 - Fixed: Bluecoat firewall cause all urls to be considered as app, hence all are white apps
-- Fixed: QA#687503 PDF Printinh Issue
+- Fixed: QA#687503 PDF Printing Issue

 ## [Prod:18.07.1-Build-368] - 15-07-2018
 ### Enhancements: